 - Local Cost of Living – The cost of living varies by region, as you know.
 Driveway sealing prices will reflect prices in your area.

-Cost of Tools and Materials
+Cost of Sealer and Installation Supplies

 DIY driveway sealing isn’t difficult.
 The most important steps are getting the driveway surface clean and correctly applying the right kind of sealer.